 I commenced a five month residence in Humboldt County of California at the very time of the first successful attempt of numerous, in 112 years, to remove the statue of President William McKinley from the Arcata Plaza.
 When removed, this will be the first statue of a President ever removed from public view in the United States.

 He fought on the side of the Union in the Civil War.

-The work takes form as a limited edition artist book.
 The full project will be posted here soon.